zhuravljov/yii2-pagination/README.md

 Usage
 -----

-Way to add PageSizer widget to each GridView and ListView of an application using DI container definition:
+Way to add page size widget to each `GridView` and `ListView` of an application using DI container definition:

 ```php